Latest News

 US stocks rise as oil prices decline monthly

-Oil prices dropped 1% and are on course for their first monthly drop since November, as markets prepare for Washington's new duties and Iraq's decision resuming oil exports to the Kurdistan Region.
+The oil price is on course for its first monthly drop since November, as the markets prepare for Washington's new duties and Iraq's decision resuming oil exports to Kurdistan.

-A White House official confirmed that Ukrainian President Volodymyr Zelenskiy will leave the White House on Friday morning after a heated Oval Office discussion with President Donald Trump.
+A White House official confirmed that Ukrainian President Volodymyr Zelenskiy had left the White House on Friday morning after a heated Oval Office discussion with President Donald Trump.

 U.S. Treasury Yields dropped to new multi-month highs after a closely monitored report by the Federal Reserve revealed that annual inflation had subsided and consumer expenditures slowed in December.